LattePandaTeam/Docs/content/1st_edition/os.md

 # Introduction

-In this section of the guide, you will know how to install different operating system, like Linux Ubunut, Windows 10 and Enterprise, on LattePanda, even some community contributions.
-Feel free to download the system you want.
-And still, response your questions via our forum.
+In this section of the guide, we will show you how to install different operating systems such as Linux Ubuntu, Windows 10 & Enterprise, alongside some community contributions, on the LattePanda.
+Feel free to download the system you want or if you still have issues, please post your questions via our forum.

 ## Re-install Windows 10 Home

-As LattePanda comes with Windows pre-installed, it's recommended to reinstall this system for the following situation:
+As LattePanda comes with Windows pre-installed, it's only recommended to reinstall this system in the following situations:

 - You can't startup your Windows system properly.
 - Windows system crashes.